Daniel de la Cruz

-Daniel Isaí de la Cruz de la Cruz (born 6 March 2004) is an Ecuadorean footballer who plays for L.D.U.
-Quito and the Ecuador national under-20 football team.
+Daniel Isaí de la Cruz de la Cruz (born 6 March 2004) is an Ecuadorean footballer who plays for Primeira Liga club Nacional on loan from LDU Quito.

 Career

-He was promoted to the first team squad at L.D.U.
-Quito in 2024.
+He was promoted to the first team squad at LDU Quito in 2024.
 He made his debut for Quito in July 2024 in the Copa Ecuador and in Ecuadorian Serie A against C.S.D.
 Macará on 4 August 2024.

+On 8 July 2026, de la Cruz was loaned by Nacional in Portugal for the 2026–27 season.

 International career

 He was selected by Ecuador to represent them at the 2023 South American U-20 Championship.
 Later that same year he was chosen for the 2023 FIFA U-20 World Cup, starting in Argentina in May 2023.

 Style of play

 He made his first appearances for Quito playing on the right wing.

 Personal life

 He is the son of former international footballer Ulises de la Cruz.
 He is the cousin of Maiky de la Cruz.